 |Recreational Fishing Data Collection (Photo: Nicole Bartlett, NOAA)|

 About 2 months ago NOAA announced MRIP, the Marine Recreational Information Program, was officially in place.
-MRIP introduces a new way of collecting and analyzing recreational data in order to reduce bias and improve accuracy of recreational fisheries data.
+MRIP introduces a new way of collecting and analyzing recreational data in order to reduce bias and improve the accuracy of recreational fisheries data.
 While the full program was years in the making and a complete transition will only come after newly collected data is analyzed and included in management, this marks a significant change from previous recreational catch assessment.

 MRFSS random digit dialing of coastal households has recently been replaced by a registry, the National Saltwater Angler Registry.
 If you have purchased a salt water fishing license in most states, you are already registered, but if you would like to find out for sure, check out your eligibility: National Saltwater Angler Registry.
 Additionally, more and even effort has been allocated to the angler intercept surveys to reduce previous bias.
 Samplers have less choice in their sampling sites and are now required to sample for a prescribed amount of time.
 Finally, some of the statistical improvements will be made to the catch and effort data before they are made available for use.